Needed Me: Commercial performance

-On the July 30-dated issue, "Needed Me" climbed to number 2 on the Hot R&B/Hip-Hop Songs, after remaining seven weeks at number three.
-It also became her 10th track to reach the top two positions on Hot R&B/Hip-Hop Songs.
-"Needed Me" spent eight consecutive weeks at number two before finally hitting the top spot on that chart on the issue dated September 24, 2016, becoming Rihanna's sixth leader on the chart.
-According to Nielsen's mid year report in July 2016, "Needed Me" was the ninth most streamed song of the year, with a total of 146,364,000 audio streams.
-On the issue dated August 20, 2016, "Needed Me" topped the Hot Dance Club Songs chart, becoming Rihanna's fourth chart topper of the year on that chart (after "Work", "This Is What You Came For", and "Kiss It Better") and her 27th overall.
-As of January 2021, "Needed Me" has accumulated over one billion streams and 1,212,000 downloads in the United States.
+"Needed Me" climbed to number 2 on the Hot R&B/Hip-Hop Songs, after seven weeks at number 3.
+"Needed Me" spent eight consecutive weeks at number 2 before finally hitting the top spot on that chart during the week of September 24, 2016, becoming Rihanna's sixth leader on the chart.
+According to Nielsen's mid-year report in July 2016, "Needed Me" was the ninth most streamed song of the year, with a total of 146,364,000 audio streams.
+On August 20, 2016, "Needed Me" topped the Hot Dance Club Songs chart, becoming Rihanna's fourth chart topper of the year on that chart (after "Work", "This Is What You Came For", and "Kiss It Better") and her 27th overall.
+By the end of January 2021, "Needed Me" had accumulated over 1 billion streams and 1,212,000 downloads in the United States.

 In the United Kingdom, the song debuted at number 90, following the song's video release, on the week of April 28, 2016.
-After spending ten weeks fluctuating on the charts, the song made its climb to number 38 on the week of July 14, 2016, becoming her 43rd top-forty single.
+After spending ten weeks fluctuating on the charts, the song rose to number 38, becoming her forty-third Top 40 single.
 In France, "Needed Me" was Rihanna's lowest peak with a single, reaching number 94, before being released as a single.
 After being released, the song went as far as number 154 on the week of April 23, 2016.
+It spent six weeks and would be certified Diamond nine years later, becoming Rihanna's sixth official Diamond certification, after "Work", "Wild Thoughts", "Love On The Brain", "This Is What You Came For" and "Lift Me Up".
 In Australia, the song debuted at number 48, where it remained for two further weeks until it left the charts.
 It became her lowest charting single in the country, along with its parent single, "Kiss It Better".
-In New Zealand, "Needed Me" reached number 14 as its peak position, becoming her 41st top-twenty single.
+In New Zealand, "Needed Me" reached number 14 as its peak position, becoming her forty-first Top 20 single.
 In Germany, "Needed Me" became her lowest charting single, peaking at number 57.